Apprenticeships and disability

 Where can I find more information about apprenticeships and disabled people?

-You can find the government’s collection of apprenticeship information on GOV.UK.
-This includes a guide to apprenticeships which provides information for young people on the opportunities, progression and benefits of doing an apprenticeship with case studies from real apprentices.
+You can find the government’s general apprenticeship information in its dedicated website and on the basic page on Becoming an apprentice, and in the detailed collection on GOV.UK.
+The dedicated website includes a guide to apprenticeships which provides information for young people on the opportunities, progression and benefits of doing an apprenticeship with case studies from real apprentices.
 There is also a guide to writing an apprenticeship application which is packed full of hints and tips about how to register, search and apply for an apprenticeship.

 Disability Rights UK's 'Into Apprenticeships' is a guide for disabled people, parents and key advisers about applying for apprenticeships.
 'Into Apprenticeships' deals with common questions such as how to find an apprenticeship, whether the training will be accessible and what support is available in the workplace.
 There are several inspiring stories written by disabled apprentices about their own experiences and the challenges they have faced.
 As well as taking advantage of the support on offer, the apprentices talk about the importance of their own creativity, perseverance and motivation.